stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 deepcomp --agent central --train-steps 100000 --env medium --slow-ues 3
 ```

-This trains a centralized PPO agent for 100k training steps.
+This trains a centralized PPO agent for 100k training steps running on a single core.
+To use more cores, set the corresponding value via CLI argument `--workers`.
 The additional arguments `--env` and `--slow-ues` configure my custom DeepCoMP environment (more about that in another blog post).
 During training, updates should be printed on screen and progress can be monitored with TensorBoard.
 To start TensorBoard, run (in a separate terminal):